touchtalent/BobbleAndroidSDK/readme_intent_detection.md

 #### 1. Get Intent

-Initialize an object of  `BobbleIntentDetector` and use it to extract intents from the text.
+Initialize an object of  `BobbleIntentDetector` and use it to extract intents from input text.

 ```java
 BobbleIntentDetector intentDetector = new BobbleIntentDetector();